open-telemetry/opentelemetry-java-instrumentation/instrumentation/aws-sdk/aws-sdk-2.2/library/README.md

 ## Using SqsMessageHandler
 This instrumentation takes a collection of SQS messages.
 A span wraps the function call doHandle with appropriate span attributes and span links.
-Span links comes from each of the messages as if this were a batch of messages.
+Span links are added for each of the messages as if this were a batch of messages.
-If the span kind is server, then it will show up in the console as a separate node (segment).
-If the span kind is consumer, then it will show up as a subsegment.

 1. Setup SqsMessageHandler with your business logic.
-Pass in your OpenTelemetry, the name of the destination, and the span kind.
+Pass in your OpenTelemetry and the name of the destination.
 2. Call the "handle" method on SqsMessageHandler and pass in your collection of messages.
 3. Under the hood it will call the "doHandle" method.